bennage/Raven-Studio-Sample-Plugin/docs/Chapter01.rst

 RavenDB Management Studio (or more simply, Studio) has a number of extension points where developers can augment its functionailty.

-* knowledge requirements
-* types of plugins
 * installing a plugin
 * building a task
-* building an explorer item
 * best practices
 * * common patterns
 * * debugging a plugin